Juniper/pin-py-client/README.md

 This repo contains a Python package to control Paragon Insights

-The purpose of this package is to provide a Python library that automates the provisioning of the HealthBot server.
+The purpose of this package is to provide a Python library that automates the provisioning of the Paragon Insights server.

 Requires: Python >=3.6